danlee2002/ignus/README.md

 # ignus
- basic shell written in C
+Vim like editor
+Currently work in progress